View Nepal in Detail

 Hike to Mardi Himal Viewpoint (4,500m) & Trek to low camp (3050) –6-7 hours

 Today, you will hike to the most exciting and highest spot at 4500 m of the Mardi Himal Trek.
 You will be offered stunning up-close views of Machapuchare and the Annapurna Range.
 The trail is quite steep, but the stunning landscape and solitude at the base camp will make it worth your effort.
 After enjoying the incredible views and observing the best views of the sunrise and sunsets, you will descend to High Camp.
-After resting some time, you will descend to the Low Camp.
+After resting for some time, you will descend to the Low Camp.

 Stay overnight in Low Camp.